remojansen/react-rt-demo/README.md

 MHZ=1000 npm start
 ```

-**Note**: The default frequency is 100Hz (100 updates per second).
+**Note**: The default frequency is `process.env.MHZ` (100 updates per second).
 Higher frequencies will increase CPU usage and may impact rendering performance depending on your hardware.

 ### 5. Verify the Setup